ttopper/CPSC128/docs/06_Functions/90_Assignment_5.md

 '''Return True if the cards in hand are a straight, and False otherwise.''' make a new hand and populate it with numbers representing the face values
     (e.g. 1 for Ace, 2 for Two, ... and 13 for King)
-sort the copy in ascending numerical order
+sort the new list in ascending numerical order
 Check that each value is one larger than the previous value: assume the cards are a straight by setting a flag to True for each value in the copy starting with the second value and going to the last value